aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.36
+What's new in 0.37
 ------------------

-* Lightweight QueueFilter class has been added.
-* Function for unwrapping point has been updated.
-* Online delayer has been added.
+* Possibility to use params as "$name" in JSON with plan
+* New method of Plan: set_quick()
-* Online logic classes have been refactored.
+* Examples have been brushed (style and flakes)

 Modules
 -------